jimbaker/socket-reboot/README.md

 ````

-`socket.accept` simply looks like the following:
+`socket.accept` then simply looks like the following:

 ````python
 class _socketobject(object):